Azure/MachineLearningNotebooks/how-to-use-azureml/machine-learning-pipelines/parallel-run/README.md

 ## Create a batch inference job

-**ParallelRunStep** is a newly added step in the azureml.contrib.pipeline.steps package.
+**ParallelRunStep** is a newly added step in the azureml.pipeline.steps package.
 You will use it to add a step to create a batch inference job with your Azure machine learning pipeline.
 (Use batch inference without an Azure machine learning pipeline is not supported yet).
 ParallelRunStep has all the following parameters:
   - **name**: this name will be used to register batch inference service, has the following naming restrictions: (unique, 3-32 chars and regex ^\[a-z\]([-a-z0-9]*[a-z0-9])?$)
-  - **models**: zero or more model names already registered in Azure Machine Learning model registry.
   - **parallel_run_config**: ParallelRunConfig as defined above.
   - **inputs**: one or more Dataset objects.
   - **output**: this should be a PipelineData object encapsulating an Azure BLOB container path.